cndpost/cppidioms/README.md

                 its own queue and gets a copy of the frame from producer, and producer will yield if any of the consumer queue is full.

+                The 4th implementation in frameproducerconsumer4.cpp added a Stop() method to producer and consumer to allow callers to stop the producer or consumer.
+The code otherwise are taken from the above 3rd implementation.

                 For all these implementations, the memory for the data frames needs to be managed by the user of the classes.
 The consumer queues only the pointers to the data frames.
 A few memory policy suggestions are as follows: